-Cockatiels generally sing songs most often at sunrise and sunset, although this does not rule out the possibility of a pet cockatiel speaking throughout the day.
+Cockatiels generally sing songs, sing a marching sound most often at sunrise and sunset, although this does not rule out the possibility of a pet cockatiel speaking throughout the day.
 A happy, lively cockatiel will not check the clock to see if it is chirp or whistle time because it does not care whether it is morning or afternoon.

-Male cockatiels, in particular, are prone to start imitating whistle sounds when the mood strikes them, especially if they see their reflection in a mirror or other reflecting item like a lacquered vase; but this does not negate the possibility of them whistling to themselves or you.
+Male cockatiels, in particular, are prone to start imitating human whistles when the mood strikes them, especially if they see their reflection in a mirror or other reflecting item like a lacquered vase; but this does not negate the possibility of them whistling to themselves or you.

 Your cockatiels imitate human music with their whistle-like vocal sounds, so don’t be alarmed if you hear them whistle like vocal sounds